SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 # Kanban Practices[KanbanPractices]
 Scrum Teams[ScrumTeam] can achieve flow[Flow] optimization by using the following four practices[KanbanPractices]:
-- Visualization of the Workflow[Workflow,Transparency]
+- Visualization of the Workflow[Workflow,EmpiricalScrumPillars,Transparency]
-- Limiting Work in Progress[WorkInProgress] (WIP)
+- Limiting Work in Progress[WorkInProgress] (WIP)[WIPLimit]
 - Active management of work items[WorkItems] in progress[WorkInProgress]
 - Inspecting and adapting[EmpiricalScrumPillars,Inspection,EmpiricalScrumPillars,Adaptation] the team's Definition of Workflow[DefinitionOfWorkflow]